alefragnani/atom-useful-context-menu/README.md

 # Useful Context Menu Package for Atom

-A set of useful context menu actions
+A set of useful context menu actions for Atom

 ## Available Actions